Russian Soviet Federative Socialist Republic: National holidays and symbols

-The public holidays for the Russian SFSR included Defender of the Fatherland Day (23 February), which honors Russian men, especially those serving in the army; International Women's Day (8 March), which combines the traditions of Mother's Day and Valentine's Day; Spring and Labor Day (1 May); Victory Day; and like all other Soviet republics, the Great October Socialist Revolution (7 November).
+The public holidays for the Russian SFSR included Defender of the Fatherland Day (23 February), which honors Russian men, especially those serving in the army; International Women's Day (8 March), which combines the traditions of Mother's Day and Valentine's Day; Spring and Labor Day (1 May); Victory Day; and like all other Soviet republics, the Great October Socialist Revolution (7 November), which was most popular holiday backthen.

 Victory Day is the second most popular holiday in Russia as it commemorates the victory over Nazism in the Great Patriotic War.
 A huge military parade, hosted by the President of Russia, is annually organised in Moscow on Red Square.
 Similar parades take place in all major Russian cities and cities with the status Hero City or City of Military Glory.

-During its 76-year existence, the Russian SFSR anthem was the same as the Soviet anthem (unlike other republics): The Internationale until 1944 and then the State Anthem of the USSR.
+During its 76-year existence, the Russian SFSR anthem was the same as the Soviet anthem (unlike other republics): The Internationale until 1944 and then the State Anthem of the Soviet Union.
 In 1990, the RSFSR adopted its own separate anthem called Patrioticheskaya Pesnya, which went on to become the anthem of independent Russia since 1991.
 In 2000, Vladimir Putin re-introduced the Soviet anthem.
 The motto "Workers of the world, unite!" was commonly used and shared with other Soviet republics.
 The hammer and sickle and the full Soviet coat of arms are still widely seen in Russian cities as part of architectural decorations.
 The Soviet red stars are also encountered, often on military equipment and war memorials.
 The Red Banner continues to be honored, especially the Banner of Victory of 1945.

 The Matryoshka doll is a recognizable symbol of the Russian SFSR (and the Soviet Union as a whole) and the towers of Moscow Kremlin and Saint Basil's Cathedral in Moscow are Russian SFSR's main architectural icons.
 Chamomile is the national flower while birch is the national tree.
 The Russian bear is an animal symbol and a national personification of Russia.
 Though this image has a Western origin, Russians themselves have accepted it.
 The native Soviet Russian national personification is Mother Russia.